 Comparison of the Key Characteristics of Arbitration and Mediation

-What is Better, Arbitration or Mediation?
+What is Better, Mediation or Arbitration?

 Both arbitration and mediation have their advantages and disadvantages.
 Both are effective ways of solving disputes outside of court that are faster and more economical than traditional litigation and take place outside the public eye.